martinwells/objects.js/README.md

 In order to keep a track of node links, an object must be able to identify itself with a getUniqueId() function.

-To add an item use:
+To add/remove an item use:
 ```javascript
 list.add(newItem);
 list.remove(newItem);